learn-javascript-courses/es6-curry/README.md

 2. What is partial application?
 3. [What is the difference between curry and partial application?](https://medium.com/javascript-scene/curry-or-partial-application-8150044c78b8)
 3. What is point-free style?
-4. What is template literal syntax?
-5. How does currying help with function composition?
+4. How does currying help with function composition?

 ## add2 (curried)